Why Inventing Is Still A One Man Job

 The Polaroid camera was invented by Dr. Land, whose early work on polarizing films was done when he was 20 years old and still a student at Harvard.
 Stainless steel was developed not by any of the major steel companies but by two scientific entrepreneurs, Harry Brearley and Elwood Haynes.
 The cotton picker was invented not by International Harvester but by the Rust brothers.
 Cellophane was not the invention of the Du Pont Company but of a Swiss-born Frenchman, Jacques Brandenberger.

-In the field of nuclear development, it was Ernest Lawrence, University of California scientist, who invented the cyclotron.
+In the field of nuclear development, it was Ernest Lawrence, a University of California scientist, who invented the cyclotron.
 The major inventions for the atomic bomb and much of the ensuing nuclear work were by individuals like Niels Bohr, Enrico Fermi, Edward Teller, Harold Urey, and Leo Szilard.

 The automobile?
 A number of major inventions stem from ideas within the industry.
 The outstanding one is the automatic transmission, initiated by Thompson while he was at Cadillac and carried by him to Oldsmobile.
 (The hydraulic torque converter, however, was the work of individuals not associated with any large firm.)
 Duco body finishing was invented by Du Pont.
 The sealed-beam headlight came from within the industry.